fieldsend/hypervolume/README.md

 Which would use the dynamic MC sampling approach to hypervolume estimation, stopping hypervolume improvement estimatation at each iteration once 100000 nanonseconds has been dedicated to the estimation update.
 The (1+1)--ES optimiser will be run for  100000 generations on the 8-objective problem varient.
-The seed used is 0 for evolutionary optimiser, and outputs are written to a file.
+The seed used is 0 for the evolutionary optimiser, and outputs are written to a file.

+For more general use, the class functions required are the implementors of the HypervolumeEstimator interface.
+In terms of computational efficiency, the real choice is between the EfficientIncrementalHypervolumeEstimator class (which limits the number of MC samples to use to refine the estimate each generation) and DynamicHypervolumeEstimator which has a ceiling on time spent _after_ perviously non-dominated MC samples are re-checked if the estimated Pareto set has changed